enterthematrix/toolkit/database/dvd_rental/README.md

 # DVD Rental Sample Queries
 #### 1. Top store for movie sales
-query to return the name of the store and its manager, that generated the most sales.
+Query to return the name of the store and its manager, that generated the most sales.
 ```
 SELECT
   store,